mathias-ws/prog2005-assignment2/README.md

 * Use goroutines on the status endpoint to fetch data faster.
 * Some better error handling.
-* Policy: instead of having the default scope as the current date, it could be the date were the newest data is available.
 * Some better tests, that don't have concurrency issues.
 * Give a response when a webhook is deleted, to make it clearer for the user.